 HOME STYLE ITALIAN COOKING one of our events for the October Seniors Festival

-This was demonstrated by Oriana and Ornella from Cucina Con Noi translated "Cook with Us" on the 2nd October.
+This was demonstrated by Oriana and Ornella from Cucina Con Noi translated "Cook with Us".
 The event was well attended with all participants taking notes on the technique of making fettucine pasta and bolognese sauce.
 This was eagerly devoured for our lunch with everyone agreeing it was delicious.

 TAI CHI Demonstration Monday 7th October was our second successful event during the October Senior Festival .